multiversx/mx-sdk-js-examples/cookbook/cookbook.md

   outcome = parser.parseIssueNonFungible(transactionOnNetwork);

-  const identifier = outcome[ 0 ].tokenIdentifier;
+  const identifier = outcome[0].tokenIdentifier;
-  const nonce = outcome[ 0 ].nonce;
+  const nonce = outcome[0].nonce;
-  const initialQuantity = outcome[ 0 ].initialQuantity;
+  const initialQuantity = outcome[0].initialQuantity;
 }
 ```

 These are just a few examples of what you can do using the token management controller or factory.
-For a complete list of supported methods, refer to the autogenerated documentation:
+For a complete list of supported methods, please refer to the autogenerated documentation:

 - [TokenManagementController](https://multiversx.github.io/mx-sdk-js-core/v14/classes/TokenManagementController.html)
 - [TokenManagementTransactionsFactory](https://multiversx.github.io/mx-sdk-js-core/v14/classes/TokenManagementTransactionsFactory.html)